NikolaiT/incolumitas/content/JavaScript/detecting-adblock-with-javascript.md

 Title: Detecting uBlock Origin and Adblock Plus with JavaScript only
 Date: 2020-12-27 20:47
+Modified: 2020-12-28 18:16
 Category: JavaScript
 Tags: Adblock Plus, uBlock Origin, Adblock Detection, JavaScript
 Slug: detecting-uBlock-Origin-and-Adblock-Plus-with-JavaScript-only
 Author: Nikolai Tschacher
 Summary: There are many resources in the Internet that show how to detect uBlock Origin and Adblock Plus.
 However, after some research, it became clear that most detection methods are unreliable and cease to exist after a while.
 In this blog article, a reliable detection method for uBlock Origin and Adblock Plus is demonstrated.
 No external libraries.
 Just plain and simple JavaScript.

+There are several Adblock detection techniques discussed in this article.
+If you quickly want a working solution, go to the [GitHub page of this article](https://github.com/NikolaiT/adblock-detect-javascript-only).
+Alternatively, install the Adblock detection script [from npm](https://www.npmjs.com/package/adblock-detect-javascript-only) with the command `npm i adblock-detect-javascript-only`.

+### Introduction

 [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) and [Adblock Plus](https://adblockplus.org/) are famous anti advertisement browser extensions.
-Adblocking software filter advertisement content from websites.
-Some folks consider ad blocking to be unethical, since publishers lose revenue.
-Some consider the blocking of advertisements their good right.
+Adblock software filter advertisement content from websites.
+Some folks consider the blocking of ads to be unethical, since publishers lose revenue.
+Other people regard the blocking of advertisements as their good right.
 I personally tend to be on the side of the latter group, since ads are way to obnoxious in general ([Especially on YouTube](https://incolumitas.com/2020/12/16/removing-youtube-ads-from-android-phone/)).

 On the technical side, uBlock Origin and Adblock Plus are designed quite straightforward.
-They make use of large text based filter lists and compare the items of that list with the contents of HTML Nodes or URLs.
+They make use of large text based filter lists and compare the items of those lists with the contents of HTML nodes or URLs.
 If there is a match, the HTML element is removed or the URL is not loaded.
-An example for such a list would be the well known filter list named [Easy List](https://easylist-downloads.adblockplus.org/easylist.txt).
+An example for such a list would be the well known [Easy List](https://easylist-downloads.adblockplus.org/easylist.txt).
 The filter lists for uBlock Origin can be [found on their GitHub repo](https://github.com/uBlockOrigin/uAssets/tree/master/filters).

 However, sometimes it is necessary to be able to detect that an Adblocker is active.
 Ideally, the detection should **work by using vanilla JavaScript only**.
-In this blog post, I will show several different techniques to detect the presence of adblock software.
+In this blog post, I will show several different techniques to detect the presence of Adblock software.

 All code snippets were tested with **Firefox/84.0** and **Chrome/86.0.4240.75**.
 On the Firefox browser, Adblock Plus is running. uBlock Origin is activated on Chrome.

 ### Attempt 1: Detect Adblock with a baiting div node

 With this technique, the idea is to create an `<div>` element dynamically and set the class attribute to `adsbox`.
-If an adblocker is active, it should automatically remove this div element, because the class name is flagged as suspicious.
+If an Adblocker is active, it should automatically remove this div element, because the class name is flagged as suspicious.

 The technique is being used in the [fingerprint.js library](https://github.com/fingerprintjs/fingerprintjs/blob/master/src/sources/adblock.ts).